gnapoles/lstcn/README.md

 # Long Short-term Cognitive Networks

-The Long Short-term Cognitive Network (LSTCN) model [1] is a computationally efficient recurrent neural network for time series forecasting.
+The Long Short-term Cognitive Network (LSTCN) model [1] is an efficient recurrent neural network for time series forecasting.
 It supports one-step ahead and multiple-step-ahead forecasting of univariate and multivariate time series.
 The LSTCN model is competitive compared to state-of-the-art recurrent neural networks in terms of forecasting error while being much faster.

 ## Install